-Thanks to my friend Barbara for sending along this recipe from the NY Times.
+Thanks to my friend Barbara for sending along this recipe.

 - 2 large garlic cloves, peeled

 - 3/4 cup plus 1 tablespoon freshly grated Parmesan

 - 1/2 cup finely chopped fresh herbs, such as tarragon, chervil, parsley, chives, basil, arugula

 1. Fill a pasta pot with water, and add the garlic cloves.
 Bring to a boil while you trim the asparagus by breaking off the woody ends.
 When the water comes to a boil, add salt to taste and the asparagus ends.
 Reduce the heat to medium low, cover partially and simmer the asparagus ends for 30 minutes.
 Remove the asparagus ends and the garlic cloves from the water and discard.
 Bring the water back to a boil, and add the asparagus stalks.
 Boil thick asparagus stalks for five minutes, medium and thin stalks for three minutes.
 Transfer them, using a spider or tongs, to a bowl of ice water.
 Do not drain the cooking water.
 Allow the asparagus to cool for a few minutes, then drain and dry on a clean kitchen towel.
 If the asparagus stalks are thick, cut in half lengthwise first, then cut the asparagus (thick or thin) into 1-inch lengths.
 Set aside.

 2. Whisk 1/3 to 1/2 cup of the cooking water from the asparagus into the béchamel, along with 1/4 cup of the Parmesan and the herbs.
 Add freshly ground pepper to taste and adjust salt.